radiolise/radiolise-home/BUILD.md

 ## 2. Copy source files

-Copy the files in the 'src' folder of the master branch to the virtual directory of your web server.
+Copy the files in the 'src' folder of the master branch to the root directory of the web server virtual host.

 ## 3. Grant privileges